Skip to content

 Features

-snick provides a comprehensive set of text manipulation functions and a powerful Conjoiner class for constructing multi-line strings.
+snick provides a set of text manipulation functions and a Conjoiner class for building multi-line strings incrementally.
 All functions accept additional keyword arguments to customize their behavior.

 dedent()

 Unindents a block of text by aligning all lines with the leftmost non-whitespace character.
-This is especially useful for triple-quoted strings in your code:
+Useful for triple-quoted strings inside indented code.

 dedent() example